tomrod/andana/_posts/2019-01-11-python-regression.md

 6. acceleration:  continuous
 7. model year:    multi-valued discrete
 8. origin:        multi-valued discrete
-9. car name:      string \(unique for each instance\)
+9. car name:      string--unique for each instance

-MPG (miles per gallon) is the regressand in our study.
+MPG is the regressand in our study.
 The remainder are regressors.
 Of these, 'multi-valued discrete' variables will be transformed to categorical variables.
 We will also drop all bad data represented by `np.nans`.
 We initialize and create the data using the following code.

 ```python
 import pandas as pd